 Best ecommerce use case: Large ecommerce operations with dedicated content teams that need prompt volume data to prioritize which product categories to target first.

-Semrush AIO adds AI search monitoring to existing Semrush subscriptions (starting at $139/mo).
-As of May 2026, it tracks 4 AI search engines and provides access to a 213M+ prompt database.
+The Semrush AI Visibility Toolkit (formerly Semrush AIO) runs standalone at about $99/user/mo or inside Semrush One ($199-549/mo).
+As of July 2026, it tracks roughly 6 AI search engines and provides access to a 213M+ prompt database.

 Ecommerce fit: Many ecommerce brands already use Semrush for SEO.
 Adding AIO means AI search monitoring flows into existing keyword research and competitive analysis workflows without a new platform.
 The prompt database helps identify which product queries buyers type into AI search engines, which is useful for content planning across product categories.

-Limitations for ecommerce: Requires an existing Semrush subscription, making the true cost $238+/mo minimum.
-No content execution, no Reddit, no YouTube.
-Four AI search engines is limited compared to AthenaHQ's 9 on self-serve.
+Limitations for ecommerce: No content execution, no Reddit, no YouTube.
+Six AI search engines is fewer than AthenaHQ's 9 on self-serve.
 No product feed integration.
-This is a monitoring add-on, not an ecommerce AEO platform.
+Standalone at ~$99/user/mo it is a monitoring toolkit, not an ecommerce AEO platform, though it fits neatly for teams already living inside Semrush.

 Best ecommerce use case: Ecommerce brands already paying for Semrush that want AI search monitoring in the same dashboard they use for SEO.